boyter/boyter.org/content/posts/would-you-kindly-search-without-index.md

 No index.
 No shards.
 No cold start.
 Just a rare character and some stolen SIMD.
 Oh and some pooled memory reuse, which helped a lot too.

-So, would you kindly `go install github.com/boyter/cs@latest` and let me know how it works for you?
+So, would you kindly `go install github.com/boyter/cs@latest` or get the [v3.2.0 release](https://github.com/boyter/cs/releases/tag/v3.2.0) and let me know how it works for you?